 method reference: OSHA Analytical Method (OSHA ID-121)

-note: Submit as a separate sample.
-If the filter is not overloaded, samples may be collected up to an 8-hour period.
-When analysis of a compound is requested, an elemental analysis is performed and reported as the compound.
+note: When analysis of a compound is requested, an elemental analysis is performed and reported as the compound.